 Ayr Wellness Appoints David Goubert to President & CEO

+Jonathan Sandelman becomes Executive Chairman of the Board; Management to Host Q4 and FY 2022 Conference Call on March 9, 2023, at 8:30 a.m.
+ET

-MIAMI, Feb.
-13, 2023 (GLOBE NEWSWIRE) -- Ayr Wellness Inc. AYRAYRWF ("Ayr" or the "Company"), a leading vertically integrated U.S. multi-state cannabis operator ("MSO"), today announced that Jonathan Sandelman has transitioned to Executive Chair, where he will continue to serve the Company's Board of Directors, and David Goubert, current President of Ayr, has assumed the role of President and Chief Executive Officer.
+/EIN News/ -- MIAMI, Feb.
+13, 2023 (GLOBE NEWSWIRE) -- Ayr Wellness Inc. (CSE: AYR.A, OTCQX: AYRWF) (“Ayr” or the “Company”), a leading vertically integrated U.S. multi-state cannabis operator (“MSO”), today announced that Jonathan Sandelman has transitioned to Executive Chair, where he will continue to serve the Company’s Board of Directors, and David Goubert, current President of Ayr, has assumed the role of President and Chief Executive Officer.

 Mr. Sandelman commented, “I am pleased to announce today’s exciting news for Ayr.
 It is with great pride that I reflect on the efforts of our team to build Ayr from its earliest days in 2017 to the 2,500-person multi-state cannabis operator we are today.
 David is a proven leader of people and large organizations, with a track record of driving positive organizational change.
 In his time so far at Ayr, he has brought a fresh set of eyes to our organization and processes and has set us on the path to optimizing the business and investing in projects that will result in our long-term success.